 What are the advantages?

 While engineering is a lot of hard work, our students also like to relax!
-The Civil Engineering Graduate Association (CEGA) provides academic support, off-campus gatherings and activities, and on-campus team building events.
+The Civil and Systems Engineering Graduate Association (CSEGA) provides academic support, off-campus gatherings and activities, and on-campus team building events.
 Click here to learn more.